-The Montana Chapter is working with scientists and landowners to modify or remove fences that threaten pronghorn movement.
-Learn more about pronghorn (pdf)
+The Montana Chapter is working with scientists and landowners to modify or remove fences that threaten pronghorn.

-The Northern Montana Prairies encompass some of the largest and most significant native grasslands remaining in the United States.
+Montana's Northern Great Plains encompass some of the largest and most significant native grasslands remaining in the United States.

 These prairies are also a key part of the longest migration of pronghorn on the planet.
 Pronghorn are one of the fastest land mammals on earth -- second only to cheetahs.
 The grasslands also host deer, elk and such rare species as black-tailed prairie dogs, swift fox, and the black-footed ferret -- the rarest mammal in North America.

 In Montana, the greatest threat to native prairie has been conversion to cropland, so-called “sod busting”.
 Over the last 25 years, more than 25 million acres of grassland has been destroyed in the U.S. That’s twice the rate of forest loss and faster then the Amazon rainforest is disappearing.

 The push for energy development is also putting the prairies in peril as grasslands are converted to crops for biofuel and broken by development associated with oil and gas exploration.

 Hundreds of miles of fencing create obstacles to migrating animals, such as pronghorn.
 Poorly maintained and designed fencing can even prove deadly for deer, elk , pronghorn and birds.

 Invasions of noxious weeds and exotic diseases, such as Sylvatic Plague and West Nile virus, are also threats.